jadefred/react_recreate_Kanap/README.md

 # About

-This project is to recreate the web page of Kanap - a project of OpenClassrooms with React and Typescript.
-The [original project](https://github.com/jadefred/OpenClassrooms_P5_Kanap) aimed to use JaveScript to build a frontend environment for a E-Commerce App.
+This project is to recreate the E-Commerce App - Kanap with React,  Typescript and Redux.
+It was one of the projects of OpenClassrooms which aimed to use Vanilla JaveScript to build a frontend environment for a web page.
+[Click to check original project](https://github.com/jadefred/OpenClassrooms_P5_Kanap)

 The backend of this project is provided by OpenClassrooms.
 <br />